-One of the most important things in weight-loss is making time to plan ahead.
+One of the most important things in weight-loss and a heart healthy lifestyle is making time to plan ahead.
 Take the time the night before to cut up veggies and fruits, or pre-portion nuts or crackers for easy snacking.

 Pack your lunch: